- Paul Tomizawa

 Passing the Torch

-Graduating 5th graders pass torch
+Graduating 5th graders pass torch to 4th grade Torch Bearers. |

 "About six or seven years ago in Student Council we were discussing the end-of-year assembly, and I asked the kids what things it should include.
 A fifth grader said we should have the torch.
 I said, 'Why would we have the torch?
 That's for the Olympics."
 And his response was something like this, 'Well, the torch is symbolic of everything we value at Edgewood.
 It's about doing our best and the way we treat each other, and the fifth graders are sort of the role models for that to the younger students.
 Since we're leaving we could pass that down to the fourth graders who will be in fifth grade next year!'
 And, ever since then, we have the torch.'
 So each year a 4th grader was chosen to be the bearer of the torch.
 A boy one year, a girl the next.
 Until last year when it was pointed out by one student that alternating by gender would be unfair to some deserving kids.
 Dr. Houseknecht continues.